March 3, 2026

 +

 Net Revenue Retention (NRR) includes expansion revenue from existing customers, while gross revenue retention only measures subscription renewals.
 NRR above 120% indicates customers are expanding their usage and finding more value over time.
-Companies with NRR above 120% achieve valuations 2.3x higher than those scoring below 110%.
-NRR is now the most reliable predictor of long-term business success.

 How do usage-based pricing models affect traditional SaaS metrics?